refgenie/refgenie/docs/usage.md

   -v VOLUMES [VOLUMES ...], --volumes VOLUMES [VOLUMES ...]
                                         If using docker, also mount these folders as volumes.
-  -o OUTFOLDER, --outfolder OUTFOLDER   Override the default path to genomes folder, which
-                                        is the genome_folder attribute in the genome configuration file.
   -q, --requirements                    Show the build requirements for the specified
                                         asset and exit.
   -r RECIPE, --recipe RECIPE            Provide a recipe to use.